-Garnishment

-Garnishment is a mechanism whereby a claimant can enforce the payment of a debt or claim by pursuing assets of the defendant in the possession of third parties.
-Garnishment is similar to attachment and is used where the assets to be attached are in the possession of someone other than the defendant.
+other than the defendant.
 The use of garnishment may be particularly effective where a third party owes a debt to the defendant.
 The debt can be paid to the claimant, with the amount credited toward the outstanding balance of the unpaid claim or debt.

 Replevin

 Replevin is an infrequently used remedy that a claimant may invoke to recover specific property that has been wrongfully taken by the defendant.
 Unlike the more common remedy of money damages, replevin seeks the return of the property itself.
 This remedy may be appropriate in situations where a defendant has wrongfully taken unique, high-value property.
 To obtain replevin, a claimant must show that the defendant possesses (either actually or constructively) a specific and identifiable item of personal property in which the claimant has a superior right of possession, that right being both immediate and not contingent on a condition precedent.

 Sequestration

 Sequestration may be available where a corporation fails to satisfy a judgment against it.
 A claimant may commence an action and obtain a court order sequestering the corporation's property and providing for distribution thereof.
 All of the corporation's creditors are entitled to share in the distribution.
 It should be noted that this remedy is only available to claimants with unsatisfied judgments upon proof that other judgment enforcement remedies have been exhausted.

 Preliminary injunctions restraining assets

 Injunctive relief in the United States is somewhat limited.
-Most notably, unlike in the United Kingdom and other jurisdictions, the Mareva injunction - a general, worldwide freezing order - has been expressly prohibited by a 5-4 decision of the United States Supreme Court in Grupo Mexicano de Desarrollo SA v.
-Alliance Bond Fund Inc.25 The court held that a US federal court lacks the power to issue prejudgment injunctions freezing a defendant's assets in order to ensure their availability for a future judgment of money damages, unless the claimant can demonstrate a legal or equitable interest in particular property.
+Most notably, unlike in the United Kingdom and other jurisdictions, the Mareva injunction - a general, worldwide freezing order - has been expressly prohibited by a five-to-four decision of the United States Supreme Court in Grupo Mexicano de Desarrollo SA v.
+Alliance Bond Fund Inc.27 The Court held that a US federal court lacks the power to issue prejudgment injunctions freezing a defendant's assets in order to ensure their availability for a future judgment of money damages unless the claimant can demonstrate a legal or equitable interest in particular property.
 Thus, to obtain a prejudgment restraint of a particular asset, a claimant must demonstrate some nexus between the subject funds or assets to be attached or otherwise restrained and the claim.
 Federal courts are without authority to issue any sort of worldwide freezing order restraining a defendant's assets pending adjudication of a claim.
 As discussed immediately below, however, post-judgment remedies are far broader and do not require the same level of specificity; a general injunction against the judgment debtor and its assets will suffice.

+Post-judgment enforcement

+Writ of execution

+A money judgment is enforced by a writ of execution, unless the court directs otherwise.28 A writ of execution is the process by which a court aids a judgment creditor by seizing a judgment debtor's non-exempt property or assets, up to an amount sufficient to satisfy the

-^{25 527} US 308 (1999).
+^{27 527} US 308 (1999).